codebyrpp/QuantArt/docs/01_Model_Architecture.md

 ## Component Details

+For a deep dive into the internal code implementation of these components, please refer to [06_Code_Internals.md](06_Code_Internals.md).

 ### SGAModule (`quantart/components/style_transfer.py`)

 This is the core novelty, often referred to as the Style Transfer Module.
 It consists of `block_num` (default 6) layers of `SGABlock`.